stevemonaco/AvaloniaDemos/RealTimeBitmapAdapter/README.md

 Some other concepts implemented:
 1. Parallelized or sequential mapping of images
-2. Trigger rendering via `DispatcherTimer` or by `IRenderLoopTask`
-3. Uses SkiaSharp to draw an overlay onto a `WriteableBitmap`
+2. Uses SkiaSharp to draw an overlay onto a `WriteableBitmap`

 Finally, the image adapters in the project are a good example of image type conversions.
 Useful because Avalonia doesn't directly render third-party library image types such as those from `ImageSharp` or `ImageMagick`.
 For best performance, it should be better to